Why Bitcoin is Not a Ponzi Scheme: Point by Point

 Overly consistent returns.
 Investments tend to go up and down over time.
 Be skeptical about an investment that regularly generates positive returns regardless of overall market conditions.

 Unregistered investments.
-Ponzi schemes typically involve investments that are not registered with the SEC or with state regulators.
+Ponzi schemes typically involve investments that are not registered with the SEC or state regulators.
 Registration is important because it provides investors with access to information about the company’s management, products, services, and finances.

 Unlicensed sellers.
 Federal and state securities laws require investment professionals and firms to be licensed or registered.
 Most Ponzi schemes involve unlicensed individuals or unregistered firms.